MIPT-Oulu/3DHistoGrading/README.md

 The texture analysis methods used for feature extraction are implemented using our [LocalBinaryPattern](https://github.com/MIPT-Oulu/LocalBinaryPattern) repository.

-More about the analysis procedure implemented in this repository can be found in our upcoming paper.
+More about the analysis procedure implemented in this repository can be found in [our study currently available on biorXiv.](https://doi.org/10.1101/713800)

 ## Prerequisites